Financial planning tools and services to put you on the path to the future you want

 Keep in mind that their services may take more time, and there could be a waiting list to get in.
 However, for routine and non-emergency dental work, choosing a local dental school could save a significant amount on out-of-pocket dental care.
 Visit the American Student Dental Association to find a clinic in your area.

 When you update the prescription for your eyeglasses, ask your optometrist about keeping your current frames if they are in good condition.
 Frames often account for nearly half the cost of a new pair of glasses, so reusing them can keep the price down significantly.

 If your old frames are not use-able, save money by skipping the designer brands for generic frames or ask your doctor for close-out specials and discontinued models which might be available at a lower cost.
 You may also be eligible for discounts from national retailers such as LensCrafters, Pearle Vision, Sears Optical, or other retailers with an AARP or AAA membership.
 If you’re already paying for those memberships, call to ask about membership benefits and take advantage of any savings for which you are eligible.

-A recent poll by Wolters Kluwer Health found that nearly half of Americans (45%) say that they’ve received an inaccurate health care bill.
+Research from Medliminal estimates that 90% of medical bills have errors.
+Other studies put the frequency of mistakes between 20-50%.
+Either way, it is worthwhile to pay attention.
 While many of us tend just to pay whatever the hospital or doctor’s office says we owe, we should review bills as closely as we would a bill from a restaurant or retail store.

 Prescription drugs and medical procedures are billed based on codes, so a simple error could wind up being a costly mistake.
 Double check each bill and explanation of benefits.
 If it looks as if you are being charged for tests and services you didn’t receive, call your provider to ask questions and get clarification.